kdevkdev/rineq/README.md

 _Statistical Analysis of Health Inequalities_

-The `rineq` package provides functions to  calculate the relative, generalized, and Erreygers corrected concentration index; plot Lorenz curves; and decompose health inequalities using (generalized) linear models, survival models, and regression and binary trees.
+The `rineq` package provides functions to  calculate the relative, generalized, and Erreygers corrected concentration index; plot Lorenz curves; and decompose health inequalities using (generalized) linear models, and survival models.

 #### Available functions